gtumedei/irs-project/docs/report.md

 The default firmware that comes with mBot allows to put the robot in one of three modes, either through the button that's builtin to the board or via the included IR remote.
 The first mode is fully manual, with the robot that stays completely still unless the IR remote is used to make it go forward, go backward, turn or adjust its speed.
 The other two modes offer a basic implementation of line following and obstacle avoidance respectively, with the latter having the robot always proceed forward unless it encounters an obstacle (no wandering).
 The robot lights its LEDs and rings its buzzer every time it receives a command via IR, which is a nice touch.
 The firmware is based on the Makeblock library, is open source and can be downloaded from the official Makeblock repository on GitHub:\
 [https://github.com/Makeblock-official/Makeblock-Libraries/blob/master/examples/Firmware_For_mBlock/mbot_factory_firmware/mbot_factory_firmware.ino](https://github.com/Makeblock-official/Makeblock-Libraries/blob/master/examples/Firmware_For_mBlock/mbot_factory_firmware/mbot_factory_firmware.ino).

+**Line Following**

+The line following implementation of the default firmware is relatively simple, but effective.
+A variable, called `lineFollowFlag`, which can assume values from 1 to 20, is used to indicate the direction that the robot should take.
+The algorithm is basically built on a switch construct, which considers the four possible scenarios:
+- Both sensors detect the line: `lineFollowFlag` is set to 10
+- Only the right sensor detects the line: `lineFollowFlag` is decremented
+- Only the left sensor detects the line: `lineFollowFlag` is incremented
+- No sensor detects the line: the robot acts based on the value of `lineFollowFlag` to get back on track:
+  - If it's 10, it goes backward
+  - If it's below 10, it turns to the left
+  - If it's above 10, it turns to the right

+This implementation has the peculiarity of making the robot turn only when both sensors leave the line.

+**Obstacle avoidance**

+The implementation of the obstacle avoidance algorithm in the base firmware is extremely simple.
+The robot's movement is based on the value detected by the ultrasonic sensor (`d`): if it's above the `AVOID_DISTANCE` value (15cm), the robot proceeds forward, otherwise it picks a side with a 50% probability and turns in that direction until no obstacle is detected.

+This type of solution leads to a very inefficient behavior, and in some cases, causes the robot to collide with obstacles.

+**Pros and cons**

 From a feature standpoint, the default control program is great and offers usage examples to control pretty much any part of the robot kit.
 However, it has two main issues that made us choose to go for a big refactor before starting to write our own controllers.
 The first one is that the entire firmware consists of a single `.ino` file with 1300+ lines of code, with no separation of concerns.
 It was probably made this way to simplify compilation and deployment, but it makes it really hard to understand and modify any part of it.
 Some example features that could have been decoupled into their own separate files include: handling movement, reading from the IR receiver, reacting to the builtin button being pressed.
 The other issue is that, by looking at the code, it is evident that the firmware had initially been written for compatibility with multiple kits, and then modified to make it fully work with mBot.
 As a consequence, the code is full of conditional branches that are never going to be executed, and contains dozens of unused variables.

-#### Line Following

-The implementation of the line following mode featured in the firmware provided by Makeblock is relatively simple, but effective.
-A variable, called `lineFollowFlag`, which can take values from 0 to 20, is used to indicate the direction to be taken.
-The algorithm is basically built on a switch construct, which considers the four possible scenarios:
-- Both sensors detect the line, the `lineFollowFlag` value is 10
-- Only the right sensor detects the line, the `lineFollowFlag` value is decremented
-- Only the left sensor detects the line, the `lineFollowFlag` value is incremented
-- No sensor detects the line

-In the Makeblock implementation, the robot will turn only in the last case, based on the value of `lineFollowFlag`.

-#### Obstacle avoidance

-The implementation of the obstacle avoidance algorithm in the base firmware is quite weak.
-The movements to be performed by the robot are based on the value detected by the ultrasonic sensor (`d`), combined with two constants, named `AVOID_DISTANCE` and `CRITICAL_DISTANCE`, set, however, to the same value (15cm).
-One of the conditions that allows the robot to curve left or right, randomly, is the following: `else if ((d > CRITICAL_DISTANCE) && (d < AVOID_DISTANCE))`, which is clearly never executed.
-The entire program is thus based on a single switch, executed if the robot detects an obstacle at a distance smaller than `AVOID_DISTANCE`, which selects with a 50% probability each the turns direction.

-This type of implementation leads the robot, in most cases, to avoid the object very inefficiently, and in some cases, even collide with it.

 ### Our firmware